-How to interact with autistic children?
+How to support autistic children?
 I am often asked this question and the reality is, there are no two autistic individuals alike.
 Each autistic individual is unique and as such, your interactions with an autistic person will be just as unique.

 There is however a neuroaffirmative approach you can undertake when supporting autistic people.
 As a parent, family member, friend or professional supporting autistic people, you ultimately want those interactions to be positive for you and the autistic individual.